matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 }
 ```

 Note, that on zkSync, the deployment is not done via bytecode, but via bytecode hash.
 The bytecode itself is passed to the operator via `factoryDeps` field.
-Note, that the `_aaBytecodeHash` must be formed in a special way:
+Note, that the `_aaBytecodeHash` must be formed specially:

 - Firstly, it is hashed with sha256.
 - Then, the first two bytes are replaced with the length of the bytecode in 32-byte words.